Hellenpac/materials-sp24-buggy/README.md

 # Data 8 Public Materials for Spring 2024

-This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course during the Spring 2022 semester.
+This repo contains the publicly available materials that are used in the Data 8 Foundations of Data Science course at College of San Mateo during the Spring 2024 semester.

 This includes: homeworks, labs, and notebooks used in lecture.